milo-sobral/NeurophFramework/README.md

 ### Developer Guidelines

-###### Here are some guidelines for developers which will help us to manage the project, and keep the quality of code and documentation:
+###### Guidelines for developers which will help us to manage the project, and keep the quality of code and documentation:
 1. Please do not put anything in core and nnet packages, instead use something like org.neuroph.contrib.yourpackage After review and testing when that code become stable, it may be moved to some more appropriate package.
 2. Please put comments for classes and methods in your code so javadoc can generate documentation.